italian dessert recipes

 ricotta cheese cookies

-There are a few substitutions and FAQs listed below.
-And if this isn't exactly what you were looking for see the ricotta cheese recipes I have or cruise thru my homepage - Italian Dessert Recipes.
+I know I said that there isn't a lot of variation in this tradtional recipe, BUT there are a few substitutions (and FAQs) listed below.
+And if this isn't exactly what you were looking for see the ricotta cheese recipes I have.

 Ricotta Cheese Cookies